harp-tech/harp-tech.github.io/articles/operators.md

-# Bonsai.Harp
+# Operators

-All [Harp Devices](https://harp-tech.org/Devices/device_list.html) implement the [Harp Protocol](https://harp-tech.org/About/How-HARP-works/index.html) via which they can communicate with an host PC.
+All [Harp Devices](https://harp-tech.org/Devices/device_list.html) implement the [Harp Protocol](https://harp-tech.org/About/How-HARP-works/index.html) to communicate with an host PC.
 The `Bonsai.Harp` library provides an implementation of the Harp protocol that can be used to interface with any Harp device.

 The `Bonsai.Harp` library provides the following operators: